CLA Terminology & Methodology

 Once the SSDA903 data collection has been finalised for your authority, the return can be uploaded to Nexus by a user with CLA permissions.
 The article CLA (SSDA903) describes the import procedure.

 Pupils who become looked after following completion of the SSDA903 may not be included in CLA analysis until the submission of the following year's SSDA903.
 However, Virtual Heads may want to include these children in current analysis or reports.
-A new import routine in Nexus allows upload of pupils in your current CLA cohort who may not be represented in your current SSDA903.
+A separate import routine in Nexus allows LA upload of pupils in your Current CLA cohort who may not be represented in your current SSDA903.
 This import can also be used to add missing data for CLA pupils such as ULN or ethnicity.
 See the article Current CLA Cohort for more information.

 Children can also be excluded from your cohort via the Keypas grid Manage Current CLA Cohort.